London Summer Arbitration School 2026

 - V.V.
 Veeder, 'Inter-State Arbitration' in Thomas Schultz and Federico Ortino (eds), The Oxford Handbook of International Arbitration (Oxford University Press 2014); mandatory reading before the class.

-Slides: You find the slides of Class 6 here (will be uploaded after the class).
+Slides: You can find the slides of Class 6, here.

 - Has there always been an obligation to settle interstate disputes peacefully, for example through arbitration?
 What contributions did the 1899/1907 Hague Conventions on the Pacific Settlement of International Disputes make to arbitration as a dispute settlement means?